kohirens/version-release/README.md

    3. Perform a release if the changes warrant one.

 See the [Version Release Orb] documentation for an example.

+### GitHub Actions

+1. [Set up a personal fine-grained access token on GitHub] to allow GitHub Actions, through the GitHub REST API, to make changes to the repo on your behalf.
+2. Add `.github/workflows/avr.yml` to:
+    1. Update the change log by extracting changes from (conventional) commits messages.
+    2. Make a pull request and with the updated changes then auto merge them.
+    3. Perform a release if the changes warrant one.

 ## Resources